Perspective | The Philip Guston controversy is turning artists against the National Gallery

 In postponing Guston exhibition, the National Gallery and three other museums have made a terrible mistake

-Postponement of the Guston show by the NGA, Tate Modern, the Museum of Fine Arts in Boston and the Museum of Fine Arts in Houston is the biggest art world controversy since 1989, when the Corcoran Gallery canceled a traveling exhibition of sexually explicit photographs by Robert Mapplethorpe, sparking intense and long-running debates about free speech, obscenity and public funding for the arts.
+Postponement of the Guston show by the NGA, Tate Modern, the Museum of Fine Arts in Boston and the Museum of Fine Arts in Houston is the biggest art-world controversy since 1989, when the Corcoran Gallery canceled a traveling exhibition of sexually explicit photographs by Robert Mapplethorpe, sparking intense and long-running debates about free speech, obscenity and public funding for the arts.
 These debates were at the center of what became known as the Culture Wars.
 They left wounds that never fully healed.

 And now the scab has burst open again.